Graeme Axford: Achievements

 In April–May 2022 Axford participated in the New Zealand Open Government Partnership NZ Workshops on potential National Action Plan 4 Commitments.
 The purpose of these workshops was for Expert Advisory Panel, civil society groups, and government agencies to work on the ideas collected through public consultation to identify, and scope potential fledgling commitments for NAP4.

 In August 2022, Axford was interviewed by the Otago Daily Times in an article entitled “Slip stopping police getting to Omoto quickly”.

-In the same month, Axford featured in an article regarding rate increases forcing some to consider selling: Greypower.
+In the same month, Axford featured in an article regarding Greypower saying rate increases are forcing some homeowners to consider selling.

 Axford is on the board of the Blackball Museum.